Trustees

 Philippa Walton PhD (2019-)

-Dr Philippa Walton is a Research Fellow at the University of Reading.
+Dr Philippa Walton is a Lecturer in Roman Archaeology at the University of Leicester.
 Educated at Girton College, Cambridge and UCL, her research focuses on the role that artefacts play in understanding life in Roman Britain.
 Over the past 15 years, she has catalogued the huge assemblage of Romano-British objects from the River Tees at Piercebridge and has published extensively on the use of coinage in the province and was awarded the Blunt Prize for Numismatics by the British Numismatic Society in 2014.
-She is currently working on a Leverhulme-funded project exploring the function of assemblages of objects found at bridges and river-crossings in the western Roman provinces.
+Until recently she was working on a Leverhulme-funded project exploring the function of assemblages of objects found at bridges and river-crossings in the western Roman provinces.

 Prof. Daniel Pett (2022-)